Murmansk: Sports

-The city's association football team, FC Sever Murmansk, played in the Russian Second Division until 2014 when it folded due to financial difficulties.
+The city's association football teams are FC Sever Murmansk, which played in the Russian Second Division until 2014 when it folded due to financial difficulties, and FC Murmansk, a football team founded in 2022.

 Bandy club Murman has played in the Russian Bandy Super League, last in 2011–2012.
-Between 2012 and 2018 they were playing in the second tier Russian Bandy Supreme League, but will from the 2018–19 season be a Super League team again.
+Between 2012 and 2018, they were playing in the second tier Russian Bandy Supreme League, but will from the 2018–19 season be a Super League team again.
 Their home arena, Stadium Stroitel, has an audience capacity of 5,000.

 The city is one of only three places with representation in the female league, through the team Arktika.
 Proximity to pole and its side effects, Polar Night, has brought sport festivals such as North Festival Polar Olympiad and Sun Festival.
-The former has been awarded every years since the inaugural tournament in 1934.
+The former has been awarded every year since the inaugural tournament in 1934.
 Norway, Finland, Sweden, Ukraine, Belarus and the Baltic countries take part in the North Festival Polar Olympiad.

 Religion

-To commemorate the 85th anniversary of the city's foundation, the snow-white church of the Savior-on-the-Waters was modeled after the White Monuments of Vladimir and Suzdal and built on the shore for the sailors of Murmansk.
+To commemorate the 85th anniversary of the city's foundation, the snow-white Church of the Saviour on the Waters was modeled after the White Monuments of Vladimir and Suzdal and built on the shore for the sailors of Murmansk.

-15 religious associations have been registered in Murmansk.
-The largest is the Russian Orthodox Church, Murmansk is the center of its Murmansk and Monchegorsk diocese, as well as the Murmansk Metropolis.
-The city has about a dozen Orthodox churches, the department of the head of the diocese and the metropolis of Metropolitan Simon is located in St. Nicholas Cathedral.
+Fifteen religious associations have been registered in Murmansk.
+The largest is the Russian Orthodox Church.
+Murmansk is the center of its Murmansk and Monchegorsk diocese, as well as the Murmansk Metropolis.
+The city has about a dozen Orthodox churches.
+The department of the head of the diocese and the metropolis of Metropolitan Simon is located in St. Nicholas Cathedral.

 Economy

 Media

-Murmansk's evening newspaper is Vecherniy Murmansk, published since 1991.
+Murmansk's evening newspaper is Vecherniy Murmansk; it has been published since 1991.

 Transportation

-The port of Murmansk remains ice-free year round due to the warm North Atlantic Current and is an important fishing and shipping destination.
+The Port of Murmansk remains ice-free year round due to the warm North Atlantic Current and is an important fishing and shipping destination.
 It is home port to Atomflot, the world's only fleet of nuclear-powered icebreakers.

-The Port of Murmansk is the headquarters of Sevmorput (Northern Sea Route) and the administration of Russian Arctic maritime transport.
+The Port is also the headquarters of Sevmorput (Northern Sea Route) and the administration of Russian Arctic maritime transport.
 In 2018, the Russian government transferred the main responsibility for the Northern Sea Route to Rosatom which through its ROSATOMFLOT subsidiary manages the Russian nuclear powered icebreaker fleet based in Murmansk.

 Murmansk is linked by the Kirov Railway to St. Petersburg and is linked to the rest of Russia by the M18 Kola Motorway.
-Murmansk Airport provides air links to Moscow and St. Petersburg, as well as an international connection to Tromsø, Norway.
+Murmansk Airport provides air links to Moscow and St. Petersburg.

 Buses and trolleybuses provide local transport.